eventalapp/evental/README.md

 - user not caching when unauthed (bc rc doesn't cache errors)
 - make events truly private
 - adjust session times when event date is moved
+- organizers can edit user with no email or no password (as the account is unclaimed/inactive)

-try to make your own event, be a user
+- attach people -> create attendee -> create role dialog is under try to make your own event, be a user

 ## DB Pushing